DumindaManjula/IPrice-Assigment/README.md

 Note: To perform Junit testing follow below steps.

-1. In Intelij Go to File > Modules and select test folder and mark as test and hit apply button.
+1. In Intelij Go to File > Modules and select test folder and mark as test and hit ok button.

 ![](images/setup_junit.png)